 Tecnoil's objective is to develop and produce advanced environmental solutions and services for its customers.
 Each employee/collaborator shall comply with the laws policies and instructions regarding environmental protection.

-This Code of Conduct and Integrity was approved at a meeting of the Ethics and Integrity Committee of Tecnoil No. [XX], held on [date], and ratified by Executive Board Resolution No. [XX], held on [date].
+This Code of Conduct and Integrity was approved at a meeting of the Ethics and Integrity Committee of Tecnoil No. 01, held on July 05th, 2022, and ratified by Executive Board Resolution No. 02 , held on July 19th, 2022.